 Park and Ride

-UW park and ride permits provide a low-cost parking option for employees to park off campus and use alternative forms of transportation to campus.
+UW park and ride permits are a low-cost option for employees to park off campus and use alternative forms of transportation to get the rest of the way to campus.
 One park and ride location is currently available:

 Lot 202 is serviced by a park and ride shuttle that drops off at designated stops around campus.
 A UW park and ride permit is required to use the shuttle.

-Find permit information (including how to apply for and purchase a permit) on the permit types and information page.
-Park and ride permit rules and additional details can be found in the park and ride permit policy.
+Find permit information and how to apply on the permit types and information page.
+Park and ride permit rules and additional details can be found in the park and ride policy.

-Question or comments about UW park and ride shuttle service should be sent to tdm@fpm.wisc.edu and can also be directed to the service provider at uwshuttlecomments@goriteway.com or (262) 221-2302.
+All other questions or comments about UW park and ride shuttle service should be sent to tdm@fpm.wisc.edu.

 Park for free and ride Madison Metro to your destination.
 Complimentary bicycle parking is also available.
 Check the Madison Metro website for complete and up-to-date park and ride lot details, route information, and service schedules.